hmchen47/DataScience/AppliedDS-UMich/5-SocialNet/01-basicNetX.md

 + `bipartite.is_bipartite_node_set` method
     + Signature: `bipartite.is_bipartite_node_set(G, nodes)`
-    + Docstring: Returns True if nodes and G/nodes are a bipartition of G.
+    + Docstring: Returns True if nodes and G/nodes are a bipartition of `G`.
     + Parameters
         + `G`: NetworkX graph
         + `nodes` (list or container): Check if nodes are a one of a bipartite set.